Refresh your stay-home bar! Here are Tan Vinh’s 4 favorite beer and wine picks this month

 Holy Mountain Brewing Co.

 The beer bottles here fetch more than $100 on the secondary market, five times the retail price for Holy Mountain brews, especially for stouts and barleywines.
 Nearly every Holy Mountain bottle release has become an event, with long lines at its Interbay brewery.
 With its taproom closed during the coronavirus pandemic, this cult brand is releasing 12 to 14 different bottles to keep its staff employed.
 The 750-milliliter bottles range from $10-$20.
 To its credit, Holy Mountain didn’t jack up prices during this coronavirus crisis, but it’s asking beer geeks not to resell on the secondary market.
 I love the “Beyond Life and Death” bottle, a Belgian-style white ale aged in oak barrels.
 But the bottles fly off the shelves fast enough that it’s fruitless to focus on any beer.
-If you miss out on the “Beyond Life and Death” bottle, the other limited releases are also spectacular.
+If you miss out on the “Beyond Life and Death” bottle, the other limited releases are also excellent.

 1421 Elliott Ave.
 W., Seattle; holymountainbrewing.com